importwp/importwp/readme.txt

 = 2.11.3 =

 * FIX - remove status ajax request during manual import, instead add max record cap per request.
-* FIX - fix z ordering issue where wp footer was infront of import interface.
+* FIX - fix layer ordering issue where wp footer was in front of import interface.
+* FIX - If importing a remote attachment, if it starts with the uploads url search media library first.

 = 2.11.2 =